 In order to work in Australia, you need to have a Tax File Number (TFN).
 This number is your identification with the ATO.
 As soon as you arrive in Australia, you should apply for your TFN.
-You must provide this number to your employer when you start a new job, whatever it may be (farm, catering, retail, IT, etc.).
-And, of course, you need a visa that allows you to work in Australia legally (WHV, student, partner, TSS, etc).
+You must provide this number to your employer when you start a new job, regardless of the industry (farming, hospitality, retail, IT, etc.).
+Additionally, you must hold a valid visa that allows you to work legally in Australia (WHV, student, partner, Skills in Demand (sponsorship), etc.).

-Anyone who has worked in Australia and received income during the tax year (1 July to 30 June of the following year) must generally submit a tax return.
-This includes residents, non-residents for tax purposes and people on temporary visas who have worked in Australia.
-So anyone living and working in Australia is obliged to declare their income.
+Anyone who has worked in Australia and earned income during the fiscal year (July 1 to June 30 of the following year) is generally required to file a tax return.
+This applies to residents, non-residents for tax purposes, and individuals on a temporary visa who have worked in Australia.
+In short, anyone living and working in Australia is required to declare their income.

 In Australia, taxes are collected by the Australian Taxation Office (ATO) directly from paychecks.
 Everyone working in Australia, regardless of visa type or hours worked, must declare their income.